Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 Walmart’s frontend does not display your original file at native resolution.
 Instead, Walmart generates multiple derivative versions of each photo for different placements across the site:

-• 800–1500px images for desktop PDPs
+• 800–1500px images for desktop product detail pages (PDPs)

-• Smaller 200–400px images for thumbnails
+• Smaller 200–400px images for thumbnails, carousels, and category grids

-• micro-textures (fabric weave, product surface)
+• micro-textures (fabric weave, surface grain)

-• thin lines (electronics ports, engravings)
+• thin lines (electronics ports, engravings, small product details)

-• edges with contrast (labels, logos)
+• edges with contrast (labels, logos, text on packaging)

 2. Walmart Recompresses All Uploaded Images